merijndejonge/DgmlBuilder/README.md

                 Target = x.Target
             });
     ```
 * `CategoryBuilder` These are builders for adding containment to your graph.
-For instance, to put all your components inside there containing module.
+For instance, to put all your components inside their containing module.
 * `StyleBuilder` These are builders for applying visual styles to your nodes and edges.
 For example, to use different background colors for components and interfaces.
-## Using GraphBuilder
+## Using DgmlBuilder
-To use `GraphBuilder`, you create an instance of `GraphBuilder` and instantiate the rights bulders.
+To use `DgmlBuilder`, you instantiate `DgmlBuilder` with the builders you need.
 The basic setup is like this:
 ```csharp
     var builder = new DgmlBuilder
     {